aumpierre-unb/PonchonSavarit.jl/README.md

-the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed is a saturated liquid, and the reflux ratio at the top of the column is
+the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the composition of the bottoms is 8 %, the feed is a saturated liquid and the reflux ratio at the top of the column is
-70 % higher that the minimum reflux ratio, and plot a schematic diagram of the solution.
+70 % higher that the minimum reflux ratio, and plot a schematic diagram of the solution:

 ```julia
 data=[2.5e-4 3.235 1.675e-3 20.720; # enthalpy in kcal/mol